Reading Time: 2 minutes

 What Is Differentiation?

 Differentiation is a fundamental concept in calculus that deals with the rate of change of a function.
-In simple terms, it helps us find how a quantity is changing at any given point.
-The derivative of a function represents its slope or rate of change at a specific point.
+The derivative represents the slope or instantaneous rate of change at a specific point.

 The Derivative: Basic Definition